Optimization and Regularization Under Arbitrary Objectives: Experimental Problems with Arbitrary Objectives

-\section{The Tic-Tac-Toe Problem}
+\subsection{The Tic-Tac-Toe problem}

+In what follows, the study employs a tic-tac-toe reinforcement learning problem to examine how increasing likelihood sharpness (including initial variance $\sigma_{\text{Init}}^2$) affects both in-sample and out-of-sample performance, as well as the level of regularization inferred.
+Specifically, a neural network serves as the control policy governing the player’s decisions at each turn, competing against an opponent whose moves are randomly assigned.
+This environment is deliberately chosen to evaluate MCMC performance in a discrete, stochastic setting with a discrete-valued arbitrary objective.\\

-The classic tic-tac-toe game is a two-player, deterministic, turn-based game in which the player and opponent alternately place their respective tokens $X$ and $O$ on a $3 \times 3$ grid.
-The objective of the player is to be the first to align three of their tokens consecutively in a row, column, or diagonal, and likewise for the opponent.
-An animated illustration of tic-tac-toe is displayed in Figure \ref{fig: xo move}\footnote{For full functionality of the animated figures, please view this PDF using \textbf{Adobe Acrobat Reader}.
-Other viewers may not display the animations correctly.}.
+More specifically, the environment corresponds to the classic tic-tac-toe game: a two-player, deterministic, turn-based game in which the player and opponent alternately place their respective tokens $X$ and $O$ on a $3 \times 3$ grid.
+The objective of the player is to be the first to align three of their tokens consecutively in a row, column, or diagonal, and likewise for the opponent. \iffoo An animated illustration of tic-tac-toe is displayed in Figure \ref{fig: xo move}.